Paying Members

 We calculate the metrics for the previous day at midnight UTC.

-What are the activities that impact the paying members metric?
+What are the activities that impact the Paying Members metric?

 The activities that impact your paying members count are separated into the following segments: